habitat-sh/habitat/www/source/docs/package-contents.html.md

 If `pkg_interpreters` is specified in your plan.sh, then this file will be generated and contain a list of absolute paths to any interpreters that a package can provide.
 Code in a `plan.sh` may use the `fix_interpreter` function to replace hardcoded instances of interpreters, such as `/bin/env`.
 The location of interpreters in Habitat will be nested under `/hab/pkgs/`.
 For more information on interpreters, see the fix_interpreter description in [Utility functions](/docs/plan-syntax#utility-functions).

 ## TARGET
-The CPU architecture and platform for the artifact.
+The CPU architecture and platform for the package.
 The format is `architecture-platform`.
 For example, x86_64-linux.

 ## default.toml
 If you have defined a default.toml file in the root of your plan, then it will be included in the same relative location within the installed package directory.
 For more information on configuration and the default.toml file, see [Add configuration to plans](/docs/configure-packages).